Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Results and Discussion

 \subsection{Experimental Procedure}

-When a good vacuum is reached in the vacuum container, the d.c. voltage is set to the desired working point and wires and environment are allowed to reach the working temperature.
+When a good vacuum is reached in the vacuum pipe, the d.c. voltage is set to the desired working point and wires and environment are allowed to reach the working temperature.
 As the tungsten resistivity depends on $T$~\cite{lide1995}, the approach to equilibrium is monitored by recording the wires resistance $R.$ Once steady-state is reached, $R$ remains constant.

 It has to be noted that it is more appropriate to speak about steady-state conditions rather than equilibrium.
-Actually, the wires are clamped to supports that are strongly thermally coupled with the environment and the balance between Joule heating and the heat dissipation by thermal conduction over the wire boundaries and by emission of radiation leads to a strongly non uniform temperature profile along the wires.
+Actually, the wires are clamped to supports that are strongly thermally coupled to the environment and the balance between Joule heating and the heat dissipation by thermal conduction over the wire boundaries and by emission of radiation leads to a strongly non uniform temperature profile along the wires.
 Under steady-state conditions, the temperature profile is still non uniform but does no longer change in time.

 When steady state is reached, the wires resistance is measured and the a.c. modulation is turned on so that the modulation signal produced by the detector can be observed and monitored.
+The wire resistance is also continuously monitored and recorded during the whole experimental run.